kurisufriend/kurisu-lambda/readme.txt

     (w "/dev/fd/1" cunny)))
 :it writes the passed argument to /dev/fd/1, a.k.a STDOUT

-:define another lambda expansion, this time appending a newline : escape to the parameter and calling `split-raw` on it (def spit (lambda (cunny)
+:define another lambda expansion, this time converting : the parameter to a string via `conv`, then appending a :  newline escape to the parameter and ising it to call :   `split-raw`
+(def spit (lambda (cunny)
     (spit-raw (+ (conv string cunny) "\n"))))